llpeterson/applications/infrastructure.md

 on any one node.
 Even if you restrict yourself to worrying about the nodes within a single administrative domain, such as a campus, there might be dozens of routers and hundreds—or even thousands—of hosts to keep track of.
+Probably even more virtual machines.
 If you think about all the state that is maintained and manipulated on any one of those nodes—address translation tables, routing tables, TCP connection state, and so on—then it is easy to become overwhelmed by the prospect of having to manage all of this information.

 It is easy to imagine wanting to know about the state of various protocols on different nodes.
 For example, you might want to monitor the